 Be extra flippin careful this Pancake Day!

-Did you know that half of all house fires are caused by cooking ingredients?
+Did you know that half of all house fires start in the kitchen?

-Next Tuesday (13 February) is Pancake Day and while it’s a British family favourite and tradition for many of us, it’s also by far the day where most smoke alarms go off.
+While Pancake Day is a British family favourite and tradition for many of us, it’s also by far the day where most smoke alarms go off.